 So, when met with a fork in the road, which trail would you take?
 If someone presented you with a less popular choice, that you believed was better, would you take it?

 This was the fork I met when presented with the idea of camping with a quilt instead of a sleeping bag.
 I’ve been camping since I was a kid, everything from car camping to open bivvies deep in the backcountry, but always in a sleeping bag.

-When I look at a camp quilt, like the Corus HD, my mind instantly floods with questions.
+When I look at a camp quilt, my mind instantly floods with questions.
 Many of you probably have the same reaction after years of using sleeping bags.
 However, after a little research, I know that my next backpacking trip will be with a quilt.

 The Obvious Advantages

 Let’s start with the obvious benefits of an insulated quilt.
 Just by looking at a quilt and sleeping bag side by side, it’s pretty evident that the quilt is going to pack down smaller and weigh less than a traditional mummy bag.
 For a thru-hiker or alpinist, saving space and carrying a lighter pack are huge bonuses.
 Even a weekend backpacker knows that leaves room for s’more supplies and less weight while hiking.

 From a comfort standpoint, a quilt offers the same qualities as your bed at home.
 If warmth isn’t a concern, you can sprawl your limbs every which way, unencumbered by a tight-fitting sleeping bag.
 By adjusting the ventilation or girth of the quilt, you can easily manage the temperature of your sleep system.

 The primary purpose of your camp insulation is to keep you warm in camp.
 This is usually the first thing that quilt skeptics will question and was my primary concern as well.
 Without the bottom of the bag, how was I supposed to stay insulated and retain heat?